Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

 \section{Experiments}

 The experiments conducted are described in this section.
 The scripts are available in the Github repository \url{https://github.com/Antonio-MI/mar-menor-chl}.
-The experiments were run on a system with Ubuntu 22.04.2 LTS, 16 GB of RAM, and an AMD Ryzen 5 5600G processor.
-The code was implemented using Python 3.8.5 and SNAP processing with SNAP 11.0.
+The experiments were run on four virtual machines with Ubuntu 24.04 LTS, 128 GB of RAM, and an AMD EPYC 9554 64-Core processor each.
+The code was implemented using Python 3.11.0, and SNAP processing with SNAP 12.0.0.

 The procedure followed to train the models consists on an iterative process in which there is a preliminary training, an hyperparameter selection phase, and a final training and evaluation.